ipnz/Docs/Policies/ModernSchools.md

 "The system as it is arranged in New Zealand does not easily support the spread of good practices between schools, and direct interventions in schools that struggle with student achievement have not always been as effective as expected."

-1.
+### 3.2 Capacity

-  1. **3.2**** Capacity**
+#### 3.2.1 Digital transformation:

-**3.2.1        Digital transformation:** School education is beginning to undergo a massive transformation because of the digital revolution.
+School education is beginning to undergo a massive transformation because of the digital revolution.
 The majority of New Zealand schools are set to get ultra-fast broadband (fibre) connections over the [next few years](http://www.med.govt.nz/sectors-industries/technology-communication/fast-broadband/education/toolkit).
 The remaining remote schools will have access to faster broadband using wireless technology.

 Britain's [Department of Education says](http://webarchive.nationalarchives.gov.uk/20130802141748/https://www.education.gov.uk/schools/teachingandlearning/curriculum/a00201823/digital-technology-in-schools): "Evidence links the use of technology to improvements in learning and outcomes for pupils.
 Schools with a well-developed vision for learning and which lead and manage their use of technology in support of this are more likely to reap benefits."